From Gaming Cultures to The Archaeology of Death and Crime Scenes, arts subjects are some of the most varied and interesting across all UQ’s programs.

 Hear from the likes of war reporters, documentary film makers, bloggers and social media activists in your lectures.
 These industry professionals speak about their processes for investigating conflicts and providing humanitarian aid, and outline how they use media to share their findings with the world.

-From the staunch black and white portraits of the Victorian era to Instagram influencers today, photography has a long and rich history in the art, media and personal realms.
-But how can we tell art from advertising today, and with the ever-increasing advances in photoshopping techniques, can we really spot real from fake?
+From the staunch black and white portraits of the Victorian era to Instagram influencers today, photography has a long and rich history.
+But how can we tell art from advertising today?
+And with advances in photoshopping, can we really spot real from fake?

 Photography is such a popular medium and is so prevalent everywhere we go – in both our virtual and physicals worlds.
-It can be difficult to determine its purpose and intent.
+It's not always easy to determine its purpose and intent.
 Boundaries are often blurred and, on social media especially, a search for ‘authenticity’ is commonly exploited through photography to market lifestyles and ideals.
 But history has shown us that photography can also be incredibly empowering – widening people’s worldviews and broadcasting the truth.
 It has the ability to instigate change.

 In this course, you’ll explore and discuss photography and all the controversies surrounding it.
 You’ll visit exhibitions and view key historical and modern photographic artworks.